Set up your environment

 Organizing panels and the timeline

-The panels in Google Web Designer can be resized, rearranged, combined, and closed so that you can have the access you need without unused panels getting in the way.
-You can view all available panels in the Window menu, with checkmarks next to the open panels.
+The panels in Google Web Designer can be resized, rearranged, combined, and closed, streamlining access to what you need by hiding unused panels.
+View all available panels in the Window menu, with checkmarks next to the open panels.

 Close and open panels

 To close or open a panel, select it from the Window menu.
-Panels will open in the same location where they were closed.
+Panels open in their previous location.

 Collapse and expand panels

 To collapse or expand a panel, click the panel's top bar.
-The panel will collapse to show only the bar, or expand to the initial or last used size.
+The panel collapses to show only the bar, or expands to the initial or last used size.
 Alternatively, click the More icon at the end of the top bar and select Collapse or Expand.

 To adjust the height of a panel: Make sure that it's expanded, then click and drag the bottom of the panel up or down.
 (To resize the timeline while it's docked on the bottom of the window, drag the top of the panel.)
-The panel will remember its size when collapsed and then re-expanded, and when closed then reopened.
+The panel remembers its size when collapsed and then re-expanded, and when closed and then reopened.

 Note: The height of the Color panel is fixed.

 To maximize or restore the height of an expanded panel: Double-click the bottom edge of the panel (or the top edge of the timeline when it's docked at the bottom of the window).
-A docked panel will extend to use any available space at the bottom of the stack, or return to its previous height if there's no more space.
-Floating panels will switch to their previously set height.
+A docked panel extends to use any available space at the bottom of the stack, or returns to its previous height if there's no more space.
+Floating panels switch to their previous height.

 Note: The width of the docked timeline is controlled by the width of the Web Designer window.